multiplehats/piggy/apps/plugin/readme.txt

 * Bug: fixed an issue where URL parameters in script tags could cause conflicts with caching plugins by stripping parameters before comparison
 * Enhancement: Added span element with class 'leat-credits' around credits text in customer dashboard for improved styling control
 * Bug: Improved coupon visibility logic to prevent coupons from being displayed to customers under certain unintended conditions

+= 0.6.2 =

+* Bug: fixed an issue where it was not possible to claim spend rule under certain conditions